bibookss/sudoku-solver/README.md

 # sudoku-solver
-A simple sudoku solver using backtracking.
+A simple sudoku solver with graphics made using PyGame.